Overview

 Disadvantages

-A Stable Internet Connection is required Every Time: To use a VoIP Number, you need to have a stable Internet connection every time you use it.
+To use a VoIP Number, you need to have a stable Internet connection every time you use it.
 So when the connection goes down, your phone lines go down, too.
-Furthermore, poor call quality is probably the result of limited bandwidth.
-Some common challenges that VoIP systems can experience are noise, latency, and echoes.

-Security Risks: VoIP has a number of security flaws that may impact the level of service.
-Because VoIP relies so heavily on the Internet, hackers may intercept calls and listen in on discussions, giving them access to private information.
-Due to its heavy reliance on software infrastructure, VoIP is vulnerable to viruses.
+VoIP has several security flaws that may impact the level of service.
+Because VoIP relies heavily on the internet, hackers may intercept calls and listen in on discussions, giving them access to private information.

 Types of VoIP Number

 VoIP offers different types of phone numbers for its users.
-Every phone number has its own specialty and is made for various sectors.
+Every phone number has its specialty and is made for various sectors.
 Here are some of the types of VoIP numbers.

 I. Local Numbers